nautobot/nautobot/nautobot/docs/administration/nautobot-server.md

 `nautobot-server trace_paths`

-Generate any missing cable paths among all cable termination objects in Nautobot
+Generate any missing cable paths among all cable termination objects in Nautobot.

 After upgrading the database or working with Cables, Circuits, or other related objects, there may be a need to rebuild cached cable paths.